mlayman09/Travel_Map/README.txt

 Column:  NAME

-Values: {[Name of feature, State abbreviation]}  *if not a US location, just put name of feature i.e. Jerusalem
+Values: {[Name of feature, State abbreviation]}  *if not a US location, just province or country where "state" would go